csj1314/fxp-form-extensions/README.md

 About
 -----

-Sonatra FormExtensions is a [sonatra](https://github.com/sonatra) initiative.
+Fxp FormExtensions is a [François Pluchino](https://github.com/francoispluchino) initiative.
-See also the list of [contributors](https://github.com/sonatra/sonatra-form-extensions/graphs/contributors).
+See also the list of [contributors](https://github.com/fxpio/fxp-form-extensions/graphs/contributors).

 Reporting an issue or a feature request
 ---------------------------------------

-Issues and feature requests are tracked in the [Github issue tracker](https://github.com/sonatra/sonatra-form-extensions/issues).
+Issues and feature requests are tracked in the [Github issue tracker](https://github.com/fxpio/fxp-form-extensions/issues).